prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

 featured: true
 draft: false
 active: true
-duration: (need to calculate)
+duration: 20
 difficulty: Intermediate
 summary: Execute a plan/trajectory in the MuJoCo simulator.
 weight: 5
 ---

-{{< figure src="/tutorials/mujoco_figure8/figure8.gif" width="800" caption="MuSHR car making a figure 8 without colliding into the other MuSHR car" >}}
+{{< figure src="/tutorials/mujoco_figure8/side_shot.gif" width="800" caption="MuSHR car making a figure 8" >}}
 <br>

 ### Introduction
-This tutorial will introduce you to controlling the mushr bot in the MuJoCo environment.
+This tutorial will introduce you to controlling the mushr car in the MuJoCo environment.
 Why MuJoCo???
 MuJoCo is a physics simulator which provides a unique combination of speed, accuracy and modeling power for the purpose of model based optimization, and in particular optimization through contacts.
 MuJoCo is your goto simulator for RL and Deep RL projects.
 A well-known example would be DeepMind's humanoid simulations.
 You can find some very interesting OpenAI+MuJoCo projects [here](https://gym.openai.com/envs/#mujoco).

 ### Goal
 To command the MuSHR car to execute a figure 8 plan in the MuJoCo simulator.